rorosaurus/roryhay.es/_posts/2023-01-01-nfc-business-cards.md

 tags: [Maker, Laser, NFC]
 ---

 For my latest job hunt, I decided to do away with single-use business cards altogether!
-I just want to make one and carry it with me.
+I just want to make **one** and carry it with me.

-For about $2/card, you can DIY your own homemade smart business card!
-Scan it with any phone and my website will open, where you can collect my contact info and read about my projects!
+For about $2/card, you can DIY your own low volume, homemade smart business cards!
+Scan the card with any phone and my website will open, where you can collect my contact info and read about my projects!

 It's classy, sanitary, and environmentally friendly!